oceanprotocol/pdr-backend/READMEs/predictoor.md

 ## 2. Simulate Modeling and Trading

+> [!WARNING]
+> Simulation has been temporarily disabled as of version v0.3.3

 Simulation allows us to quickly build intuition, and assess the performance of the data / predicting / trading strategy (backtest).

 Copy [`ppss.yaml`](../ppss.yaml) into your own file `my_ppss.yaml` and change parameters as you see fit.